-Amended Concept Plan The requirements of this B1 The Concept Plan shall be amended to: (a) comply with the modified maximum heights (as per plans in Schedule 5), setbacks etc. under this approval and the project application approval for Stage 1 (MP09_0219).
-The maximum building height applies to either the number of storeys or RL levels, whichever is the lower; (b) provide at least one contiguous open space, of a minimum of 3,000m2, to accommodate both active and passive recreational needs.
-The open space shall include deep soil area and receive a minimum of 2 hours of sunlight to a minimum of 50% of the area on 21 June; (c) provide a public domain plan which illustrates the proposed public domain treatment including streets and setback areas, landscaping, lighting and public and communal open spaces and which is in accordance with Ryde City Council's Public Domain Technical Manual; (d) increase the width of the proposed through site links/view corridors to a minimum width of 20m; (e) provide an integrated water sensitive urban design (WSUD) strategy for the entire site; and (f) include a pedestrian and cycleways plan that demonstrates that the proposed routes are both viable and integrated with Council's plans for the surrounding area.
-The amended concept plan, demonstrating compliance with these modifications shall be submitted to, and approved by, the Director General prior to the issue of the first construction certificate. ne requirements of the condition has been previousl satisfied as confirmed b the Department in their lette dated 24/6/2013 and signed by Ben Lusher, Acting Directo Metropolitan & Regiona Projects, South.
-The proposed development is consisten with the relevant elements of this condition and in particula provides a 20m wide through site link through the site.
-Amended Foreshore Link B1A.
-The delivery of the foreshore link shall be split between Stage 1 and Stage 2 in accordance with the Response to Submissions prepared by City Plan Services for MP09_0216 MOD1 dated 29 April 2014 Not applicable to the subjec Stages.
-Sustainable Travel Plan B2 Prior to issue of an Occupation Certificate for Stage 1 or prior to the submission of a Development Application for future stages (whichever occurs first), a Sustainable Travel Plan for the Concept Plan site shall be submitted to and approved by the Council.
-Options for provision of a Car Sharing Scheme for the site are to be explored and incorporated into the Sustainable Travel Plan as is a Parking Management Strategy.
-A Sustainable Travel Plan prepared by Road Dela Solutions Pty Ltd accompanie this development application.
+- B1 The Concept Plan shall be amended to: - (a) comply with the modified maximum heights (as per plans in Schedule 5), setbacks etc. under this approval and the project application approval for Stage 1 (MP09_0219).
+The maximum building height applies to either the number of storeys or RL levels, whichever is the lower; - (b) provide at least one contiguous open space, of a minimum of 3,000m2, to accommodate both active and passive recreational needs.
+The open space shall include deep soil area and receive a minimum of 2 hours of sunlight to a minimum of 50% of the area on 21 June; - (c) provide a public domain plan which illustrates the proposed public domain treatment including streets and setback areas, landscaping, lighting and public and communal open spaces and which is in accordance with Ryde City Council's Public Domain Technical Manual: - (d) increase the width of the proposed through site links/view corridors to a minimum width of 20m; - (e) provide an integrated water sensitive urban design (WSUD) strategy for the entire site; and - (f) include a pedestrian and cycleways plan that demonstrates that the proposed routes are both viable and integrated with Council's plans for the surrounding area.
+The amended concept plan, demonstrating compliance with these modifications shall be submitted to, and approved by, the Director General prior to the issue of the first construction certificate.

+requirements of this condition has been previously satisfied as confirmed by the Department in their letter dated 24/6/2013 and signed by Ben Lusher, Acting Director Metropolitan & Regional Projects, South.
+The proposed development is consistent with the relevant elements of this condition and in particular provides a 20m wide throughsite link through the site.